prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-customization-controls.md

 ## Rendering Controls

-The following properties allow to customize the rendering of Video Interstitial Ads.
+The following properties enable rendering customization of Video Interstitial Ads.

 ### Max Video Duration

-This control allows setting the maximum available video duration in seconds.
+This control sets the maximum available video duration in seconds.
 Prebid SDK sends the value of this property in the  `imp.video.maxduration` object of the bid request.
-And, in addition, if the value in the received VAST tag `<Duration>` is bigger than the given number then SDK doesn't load a media file and fails the ad loading, providing a respective error message.
+If the value in the received VAST tag `<Duration>` is larger than the given number the SDK will not load the media file, the ad load will fail and an error message will be generated.

 {: .table .table-bordered .table-striped }